Resources

 Bereaved Through Suicide a Guide for Northern Ireland Residents

-BOOKLET: A useful guide following the loss of a loved one through Suicide.
+FACTUAL: A useful guide following the loss of a loved one through Suicide.

-After a suicide - Scotland
+After a Suicide - Scotland

 Please be Patient: I’m Grieving by Gary Roe